P1-KAN: an effective Kolmogorov-Arnold network with application to hydraulic valley optimization: Introduction

 \section{Introduction}

-Kolmogorov Arnold Networks \cite{liu2024KAN}, based on Arnold Kolmogorov representation theorem, have recently been proposed instead of multilayer perceptrons to approximate functions in high dimension: Arnold and Kolmogorov showed long ago \cite{kolmogorov1961representation} that a multivariate continuous smooth function $f$ on a bounded domain can be written as a finite composition of the sum of continuous functions of a single variable.
-More precisely, if $f$ is smooth on $[0,1]^n$, then
+Kolmogorov-Arnold Networks \rd{(KANs)} \cite{liu2024kan}, based on the Arnold-Kolmogorov representation theorem, have recently been proposed as an alternative to multilayer perceptrons \rd{(MLPs)} for approximating functions in high dimensions.
+Arnold and Kolmogorov showed long ago \cite{kolmogorov1961representation} that a multivariate continuous function $f$ on a compact set can be written as a finite composition of the sum of continuous functions of a single variable.
+More precisely, if $f$ is continuous on $[0,1]^n$, then